 What are the main conditions for foreign investors in Belgium?

 In some cases, the value of the investment can be essential for acquiring residency by investment in Belgium.
-This is especially important when opening a new business, as there will be numerous costs associated with establishing the legal entity.
+This is especially important when opening a new business in 2024, as there will be numerous costs associated with establishing the legal entity.
 Below, our Belgium immigration agents list a number of possible investment values:

 - 61,500 euros: the minimum capital for the public limited company, a business form suited to larger companies;